Large Language Models are Zero-Shot Rankers for Recommender Systems: General Framework for LLMs as Rankers

 We use LLMs as ranking models to solve the above-mentioned task in an instruction-following paradigm~\cite{wei2022flan}.
 Specifically, for each user, we first construct two natural language patterns that contain sequential interaction histories $\mathcal{H}$ (\emph{conditions}) and retrieved candidate items $\mathcal{C}$ (\emph{candidates}), respectively.
 Then these patterns are filled into a natural language template $T$ as the final instruction.
 In this way, LLMs are expected to understand the instructions and output the ranking results as the instruction suggests.
 The overall framework of the ranking approach by LLMs is depicted in Figure~\ref{fig:model}.
 Next, we describe the detailed instruction design in our approach.

 \paratitle{Sequential historical interactions.} To investigate whether LLMs can capture user preferences from historical user behaviors, we include sequential historical interactions $\mathcal{H}$ into the instructions as inputs of LLMs.
 To enable LLMs to be aware of the sequential nature of historical interactions, we propose three ways to construct the instructions: \begin{itemize}[leftmargin=0.8cm] \item \textbf{Sequential prompting}: Arrange the historical interactions in chronological order.
 This way has also been used in prior studies~\cite{dai2023uncovering}.
 For example, \emph{``I've watched the following movies in the past in order: '0.
 Multiplicity', '1.
 Jurassic Park', $\ldots$''}. \item \textbf{Recency-focused prompting}: In addition to the sequential interaction records, we can add an additional sentence to emphasize the most recent interaction.
 For example, \emph{``I've watched the following movies in the past in order: '0.
 Multiplicity', '1.
-Jurassic Park', $\ldots$. \candidate{Note that my most recently watched movie is Dead Presidents.} $\ldots$''}. \item \textbf{In-context learning~(ICL)}: ICL is a prominent prompting approach for LLMs to solve various tasks~\cite{zhao2023llm_survey}, where it includes demonstration examples (possibly with the task description) in the prompt and instructs LLMs to solve a specific task.
-For the personalized recommendation task, simply introducing examples of other users may introduce noises because different users usually have different preferences.
-By adapting ICL in our setting, we introduce demonstration examples by augmenting the input interaction sequence itself.
-In detail, we pair the prefix of the input interaction sequence and the corresponding successor as examples.
-For example, \emph{``\candidate{If} I've watched the following movies in the past in order: '0.
+Jurassic Park', $\ldots$. \candidate{Note that my most recently watched movie is Dead Presidents.} $\ldots$''}. \item \textbf{In-context learning~(ICL)}: ICL is a prominent prompting approach for LLMs to solve various tasks~\cite{zhao2023llm_survey}, where it includes demonstration examples in the prompt.
+For the personalized recommendation task, simply introducing examples of other users may introduce noises because users usually have different preferences.
+Instead, we introduce demonstration examples by augmenting the input interaction sequence itself.
+We pair the prefix of the input interaction sequence and the corresponding successor as examples.
+For instance, \emph{``\candidate{If} I've watched the following movies in the past in order: '0.
 Multiplicity', '1.
 Jurassic Park', $\ldots$, \candidate{then you should recommend Dead Presidents to me and now that I've watched Dead Presidents, then} $\ldots$''}. \end{itemize}